keygen-sh/keygen-relay/SPEC.md

 #### `PUT /v1/users/:email`

 Claim a license from the relay server, looking up the license by user.
+If the user already exists, it extends the claim.

 #### `DELETE /v1/users/:email`

 Release a claim on a license.

-#### `PATCH /v1/users/:email`

-Keep a claim on a license.